aronCiucu/DCSTheWay/README.md

 ## Credits
 Special thanks to discord users: kukiric, Bepis, the88tench, okopanja, and the ED Forums users for their suggestions and help.
+Thanks to our GitHub contributors for supporting new modules.
 Images provided by:
 * F15E, F/A-18C: Coffee :coffee:
 * IDF F16s, Superbug F18s: Hayds_93